nginxinc/nginx-ingress-workshops/AdvancedNIC/labs/lab9/readme.md

 ```

 In the example above, the Redis Leader was assigned `31126/TCP`, and the Redis Follower was assigned `32401/TCP`.
-Your port numbers will likely be different, as these are normally ephemeral and dynamically assiged.
+Your port numbers will likely be different, as these are normally ephemeral and dynamically assigned.

 1. Optional:  Update your local DNS resolver `hosts` file, and add the IP address for `redis.example.com`.
 Or you can use the actual IP address directly if you like, or update your DNS server as appropriate.

-1. Verify connection to `Redis Leader` is working, use the K8s NodeIP, and the Leader NodePort:
+1. Verify connection to `Redis Leader` is working, use the K8s NodeIP, and the `Leader` NodePort:

 ```bash
 redis-cli -h <KubernetesNodeIP> -p 31126 PING